FudaWiki/fudawiki-files/hanafuda/popular-culture.md

 title: Hanafuda in Popular Culture
 description:
 published: true
-date: 2026-01-25T22:17:36.502Z
+date: 2026-03-05T14:50:49.366Z
 tags:
 editor: markdown
 dateCreated: 2022-04-01T17:56:34.399Z
 ---

-A list of popular media that contains Hanafuda.
-Intentionally excluded from this list are video games where playing a Hanafuda game is the primary purpose (e.g. Koi-Koi Japan) and video games that are presented as a collection of games where one of the games is a Hanafuda game (e.g. 51 Worldwide Games).
+A list of popular media that involve hanafuda or make reference to it.

+> Intentionally excluded from this list are video games where playing a Hanafuda game is the primary purpose (e.g. [Koi-Koi Japan](/en/hanafuda/video-games/steam/koi-koi-japan)) and video games that are presented as a collection of games where at least one of the games is a Hanafuda game (e.g. [Clubhouse Games, a.k.a.
+51 Worldwide Games](/en/hanafuda/video-games/switch/51-worldwide-games)).
 For more information on such video games, please view the [Hanafuda Video Game list](/en/hanafuda/video-games).
+{.is-info}

 # Significant Role
 Media in which Hanafuda plays a significant role.